 - It aids in getting the flexibility of the spine and hips, opening up the hips and groin.

-- This posture improves balancing of legs.
+- This posture improves the balance of the legs.
 As a result, one gets overall stability and poise.
-Moreover, the muscles of calves and thighs are tuned.
+Moreover, the muscles of the calves and thighs are tuned.

-- It tones up the arms and shoulders, thereby improving the flexibility and functions.
+- Also, it tones up the arms and shoulders, thereby improving flexibility and functions.

 - Tree Pose is good for sciatica and back pain.